As a parent of someone who is interested in joining a fraternity or sorority, you have several roles. These include:

 Talk to your son or daughter beforehand about the financial obligation.
 Determine who will pay for what and where the limits are.

 Do not become too involved in the fraternity or sorority recruitment/rush process…this is your son or daughter’s decision.

-Keep the Office of Student Involvement and Leadership Development contact information on hand if you have any questions or concerns about Fraternity & Sorority Life at the Northern Illinois University 815-753-1421.
+Keep Student Involvement & Leadership Development contact information on hand if you have any questions or concerns about Fraternity & Sorority Life at the Northern Illinois University at 815-753-1421.

-If you sense your student may be participating in inappropriate activities as a result of membership in a fraternity or sorority, you should contact Student Involvement & Leadership Development 815-753-1421 or the Department of Police and Public Safety 815-753-1212.
-Calls will be handled in a discrete manner.
+If you sense your student may be participating in inappropriate activities as a result of membership in a fraternity or sorority, you should contact Student Involvement & Leadership Development at 815-753-1421 or the Department of Police and Public Safety at 815-753-1212.